systematic-magic/AgingPubMed/research_papers_html.rst

 **17.1.2.
 Supplementary Tables**

+Tables can appear in one file or in separate files (regardless of size).

-- When all tables can be kept in one file, it should be named Supplementary Tables - :ref:`Title case<title_case>`, blue and bold font.
+- When all tables are kept in one file, it should be named Supplementary Tables - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_all_tables_dl.png
   	:alt: Supplementary tables all kept in file